- Patient Administration Division

-The Correspondence Section is located in the hospital (building 7777) 3rd floor, Room 3223, near the Admissions and Dispositions Office.
+The Correspondence Section is located in the hospital (building 7777) 1st floor, Room 1134, near the dining facilitiy.
 The Correspondence Section receives requests for medical information.
 The Health Insurance Portability and Accountability Act (HIPAA) has changed the term medical information to Protected Health Information (PHI).
-Examples of PHI are inpatient; outpatient; same day surgery; emergency room reports; obstetrical records; temporary disability insurance; medical statements; lab or x-ray CHAMPUS, or other outside physicians; retrieval of medical information from other hospitals or physicians; PCS/ETS; the Veterans Administration Regional Office, and personal copies of PHI.
-PHI cannot be released until the appropriate authorization or disclosure form is completed.
-The Correspondence Section is open to serve the public five days a week, Monday through Friday, from 0900-1400.
+Examples of PHI are inpatient, outpatient, same day surgery, emergency room reports, obstetrical records, medical statements, lab or X-ray, or other outside physicians; retrieval of medical information from other hospitals or physicians; PCS/ETS; and personal copies of PHI.
+PHI cannot be released until the appropriate authorization or disclosure form (DD2870) is completed.
+The Correspondence Section can be reached at telephone number 915-742-2900.
+Office hours Monday through Friday (Closed Training Holidays and Holidays), from 8 AM - 4 PM.

 Correspondence Section / Release of PHI